Enoch-015/kali-personal-assistant/apps/ai/docs/AI_GRAPH_ENDPOINT.md

 1. **Use Async Mode for Long-Running Tasks**: If the workflow might take significant time, use async mode and poll the status endpoint.

+2. **Provide Helpful Hints**: Supply audience, channel, payload, or metadata hints when you have them—the LLM will merge hints with its interpretation.

-2. **Include Metadata**: Add relevant metadata like user_id, session_id, etc., for better tracking and debugging.
+3. **Include Metadata**: Add identifiers like `user_id` or `session_id` for observability; the endpoint automatically adds `source: "ai_graph_invoke"`.

-3. **Handle Retries**: The graph includes intelligent retry logic, but you should still implement client-side retry for network errors.
+4. **Handle Retries**: The orchestrator includes intelligent retry logic, but you should still implement client-side retry for network errors.

-4. **Monitor Status**: When using async mode, poll the `/orchestration/runs/{run_id}` endpoint to track progress.
+5. **Monitor Status**: When using async mode, poll the `/orchestration/runs/{run_id}` endpoint to track progress.

-5. **Review State**: In sync mode, check the `review_feedback` in the response to ensure the workflow was approved.
+6. **Review State**: In sync mode, inspect the returned `review_feedback` and interpretation notes to understand how the LLM framed your request.

 ## Integration with Other Endpoints